9–13 Sept 2024

 Co-authors

-Prof. Carsten Welsch (The University of Liverpool) Farhana Thesni Mada Parambil (University of Liverpool) Milaan Patel (The University of Liverpool) Narender Kumar (Cockcroft Institute) Oliver Stringer (Cockcroft Institute) Ondrej Sedlacek (The University of Liverpool) S. Sethi (University of Liverpool) William Butcher (Cockcroft Institute)
+Prof. Carsten Welsch (The University of Liverpool) Farhana Thesni Mada Parambil (University of Liverpool) Milaan Patel (The University of Liverpool) Dr Narender Kumar (Cockcroft Institute) Oliver Stringer (Cockcroft Institute) Ondrej Sedlacek (The University of Liverpool) S. Sethi (University of Liverpool) William Butcher (Cockcroft Institute)

 Presentation materials